oceanebelle/raspberrypi/README.md

 # 4.a enable wifi and ssh before booting by modifying the SDcard directly

+Create the following two files at the root of the SDCard

 [Instructions on Supplicant wifi](https://core-electronics.com.au/tutorials/raspberry-pi-zerow-headless-wifi-setup.html)

 1. create *wpa_supplicant.conf* with wifi details